Darwin Hickman

 Presentation

 Weeds are a major cause of crop yield losses.
 Many dominant weeds of agriculture are able to adapt quickly to attempts to manage them, for example through evolution of herbicide resistance, or phenotypic alterations to tolerate or avoid attempts at physical control.
-My work at SLU as a member of the Weed Ecology and Management Group involves examining the behaviour of weed communities and their response and adaptation to management factors, and considering novel methods to reduce their detriment for crop yield, chiefly through my background in chemical ecology.
+My work at SLU as a member of the Weed Ecology and Management Group involves examining the behaviour of weed communities and their response and adaptation to management factors, and considering novel methods to reduce their detriment for crop yield.

 Teaching